What to Expect from Car Accident Settlement in NY

 If you want to determine what a fair settlement amount could look like in your case, consider the following:

-- Evidence of fault and damages – Not only is it important to know how much each party was at fault but to be able to prove it to insurance and, in some cases, in a court of law.
+• Documentation of fault and damages – Not only is it important to know how much each party was at fault, but to be able to prove it to insurance.
+Mighty's AI gathers and organizes this documentation in your case file — police reports, photos, witness statements, medical records, and damage documentation.

 3 Key New York Car Accident Settlement Laws